 Upon intake or infusion, the cation is absorbed at a rate of 1 mEq/Kg/day.
-Most of the absorbed ions (up to 90 %) is excreted via the kidneys.
-This is important in maintaining a normal serum level of potassium and a normal storage level.
+Most of the absorbed ions (up to 90 %) are excreted via the kidneys.
+This is important in maintaining a normal serum level of potassium as well as a normal storage level.

 Increased intake of potassium

 It is rarely a single cause of hyperkalemia especially in patients with a GFR> 60 ml/min.
-However, some situations have been reported such as massive parenteral administration of potassium supplementation or massive transfusion with packed red blood cells may cause a slight increase in potassium level.
+However, some situations have been reported, such as massive parenteral administration of potassium supplementation or massive transfusion with packed red blood cells, that may cause a slight increase in potassium level.

 Decreased excretion of potassium

 Dysfunctional kidneys lead to an elevated serum potassium level in several ways.
-First, with impaired removal of sodium delivered to the kidneys for excretion there is accumulation and hyperkalemia ensues.
-Also, the majority of patients with renal functions are on diuretic medications.
-Most of these medications work by eliminating the water but sparing potassium thus leading to the concentration of potassium in the body.
-Moreover, the drugs are not easily removed from the body and very minimal doses may have a huge impact on the level of potassium.
+First, when the removal of the potassium delivered to the kidneys for excretion is impaired, accumulation occurs and hyperkalemia ensues.
+Also, the majority of patients with renal dysfunctions are on diuretic medications.
+Most of these medications work by eliminating the water but sparing potassium, thus leading to high concentration of potassium in the body.
+Moreover, the drugs are not easily removed from the body, and very minimal doses may have a huge impact on the level of potassium.

 Shifting of potassium to the extracellular compartment